 - Do you have useful research skills?
 Many research jobs require computer programming and data analysis skills, and so we highly recommend taking ASTR 2600 (Computational Techniques) or an equivalent programming class before you start looking for a research project.
 ASTR 3800 (Data Analysis and Computing) can also build relevant skills, as can ASTR 3510/20 (Observations and Instrumentation), engineering and writing classes.
 Pre-professional work can also take the form of being a Learning Assistant or participating in the wide range of outreach, teaching and tutoring opportunities here at CU.
 Beyond Boulder is a program to help you explore the many career paths you might make, and help you identify the skills you should master in college.
 The schedule for this weekly series is here, and is also emailed to all majors.

 - Get to know people.
-We strongly recommend attending the weekly Faculty Research talk series, which is held every fall semester (find the schedule here.)
-Faculty members in APS describe theirresearch in an informal setting, and you can see if these topics excite you, ask questions, and find out about the sorts of things undergraduate students might do.
+We strongly recommend attending the weekly Faculty Research talk series, which is held every fall semester (not meeting since 2020).
+Faculty members in APS describe their research in an informal setting, and you can see if these topics excite you, ask questions, and find out about the sorts of things undergraduate students might do.
 While you will probably have a faculty member oversee your work, you may work more closely with a non-faculty scientist on their specific projects.

 - Follow up.
 You’ll almost never get someone to say “Yes, I have the perfect project for you!” on your first introduction.
 If you are truly interested in an opportunity, make sure your potential supervisor knows this and give them a copy of your résumé.
 Ask if you can attend their research group meetings to learn more.
 Research projects have been created by students who have learned about a field during these meetings, and then came up with a good question to explore, or were able to offer a needed skill.